ludmillafigueiredo/estar/STYLEGUIDE.md

 and suffixes indicating the type of object they are(not necessarily R types):
 - `sv` state variable.
 - `t` time.
-- `db` refers 'disturbed' scenario, usually the focus of analysis.
+- `db` refers to 'disturbed' system, usually the focus of analysis.
-- `udb` refers to 'undisturbed' scenario, usually the baseline.
+- `udb` refers to 'undisturbed' system, usually the baseline.
 - `bl` baseline.
 - `_i` input vector or column name of **input**.
 - `_c` column name in **internal** data frame.